SyneRBI/SIRF/src/torch/README.md

 # SIRF-PyTorch Wrapper
 This wrapper provides a bridge between the [SIRF](https://github.com/SyneRBI/SIRF) (Synergistic Image Reconstruction Framework) library and PyTorch, enabling the use of SIRF's image reconstruction operators and objective functions within PyTorch's automatic differentiation (autodiff) framework.

-## Core Concepts: Autodiff, Reverse Mode, JVP, VJP, and HVP

-This wrapper leverages PyTorch's `torch.autograd.Function` to achieve integration with SIRF.
-Understanding the following concepts is crucial for the design:

-*   **Automatic Differentiation (Autodiff):** A technique for numerically evaluating the derivative of a function specified by a computer program.
-PyTorch uses a "reverse mode" autodiff system.

-*   **Reverse Mode Autodiff:**  In reverse mode, the gradients are computed by traversing the computational graph backwards, from the output (typically a scalar loss function) to the inputs.
-This is highly efficient for functions with many inputs and a single output, which is common in machine learning.

-*   **Jacobian-Vector Product (JVP):**  Let `y = f(x)` be a vector-valued function, where `x` is an input vector and `y` is an output vector.
-The Jacobian matrix `J` contains all the first-order partial derivatives of `f`.
-The JVP is the product `Jv`, where `v` is a vector.
-It gives the directional derivative of `f` at `x` in the direction of `v`.  *Forward mode* autodiff computes JVPs.

-*   **Vector-Jacobian Product (VJP):** With `y = f(x)` as above, the VJP is the product `w^T J`, where `w` is a vector (often called the "upstream/puput gradient").
-The VJP represents the gradient of a scalar-valued function that depends on `y` (e.g., a loss function), with respect to the input `x`.  *Reverse mode* autodiff computes VJPs.

-*   **Hessian-Vector Product (HVP):** The Hessian matrix `H` contains all the second-order partial derivatives of a scalar-valued function `f(x)`.
-The HVP is the product `Hv`, where `v` is a vector.
-It gives the second-order directional derivative of `f` at `x` in the direction of `v`.
+## Forward and backward clarification

+The use of the terms forward and backward have different meaning given the context:
+* `torch.autograd.Function`: the `forward` method (forward pass) is the evaluation of the function, and `backward` method (backward pass) computes the (scaled directional) derivative, i.e. the Vector-Jacobian-adjoint-Product (VJP), from output to input.
+* Automatic differentiation: Forward (tangent) mode autodiff computes the (scaled directional) derivative, the Jacobian-Vector-Product (JVP), of the function along with the evaluation - computing derivatives from input to output.
+Backward (or reverse/adjoint) mode autodiff is the VJP - computing derivatives from output to input.
+* Reverse-mode autodiff: Forward pass evaluates the function saving intermediate values from input to output.
+Backward pass uses the chain rule and intermediate values computing the derivatives from output to inputs/variables.
+* `SIRFOperator`: For example acquistion models etc. In forward call we apply the operator, and in the backward we apply the Jacobian adjoint of the operator.

+### Importance in the implementation

+The wrapper is currently only for **reverse-mode** autodiff - there are JVP methods (for forward-mode autodiff) of `torch.autograd.Function` that are not used at present.

+For `SIRFOperator` we can wrap the adjoint operator with `AdjointOperator`, there quite confusingly the forward is the application of the adjoint, and the backward *is* the linear (Jacobian) component/approximation of the operator.

 ## Wrapper Design

 The wrapper provides three main classes:

 1.  `SIRFTorchOperator`: Wraps a SIRF `Operator` (e.g., a projection operator).
-Computes the JVP forward and VJP in reverse.
+Applies the operator forward pass, and applies the adjoint in backward pass.
-2.  `SIRFTorchObjectiveFunction`: Wraps a SIRF `ObjectiveFunction` for calculating its value forward, and gradient in reverse mode.
+2.  `SIRFTorchObjectiveFunction`: Wraps a SIRF `ObjectiveFunction` for computes the value in the forward pass, and objective function gradient in backward pass.
-3.  `SIRFTorchObjectiveFunctionGradient`: Wraps a SIRF `ObjectiveFunction` for calculating its gradient forward and computing the Hessian-vector product in reverse mode.
+3.  `SIRFTorchObjectiveFunctionGradient`: Wraps a SIRF `ObjectiveFunction` that computes the objective function gradients in the forward pass and the Hessian-vector product in the backward pass.
+In the backward the Hessian is evaluated at the point which the objective functions gradient was evaluated.

 These classes use custom `torch.autograd.Function` implementations (`_Operator`, `_ObjectiveFunction`, and `_ObjectiveFunctionGradient`) to define the forward and backward passes, handling the conversions between PyTorch tensors and SIRF objects.